The simplest solution for your incidents starts here

 As much as we'd love to convert you to a paying customer before the trial ends, it's not required!
-Use the time as much as you to fight fires, we'll let you know when it's time to upgrade.
+Use your time with the trial to fight fires!
+We'll let you know when it's time to upgrade.

 What payment methods do you accept?

 FireHydrant accepts all major credit cards for self-served plans.
 If you're an enterprise plan we offer ACH payments as well.